ShahrozS/TheSocialNetwork/README.md

 ## User journey

--> After authentication, create or join available posts.
--> Chat with the user to tell or ask about the location.
+-> After authentication, create or join available posts. \n -> Chat with the user to tell or ask about the location.
 -> Posts are anonymous in order to randomize and make the hangouts more fun.
 -> Post will delete automatically at the ending time entered by the poster.